EthanRossmath/Password-Manager-Project/README.txt

-This is the README for password-manager
+This is the README for the Linux Password Manager project, part of the Field's Institute's Quantitative Information Security Program.

 #-#-# IMPORTANT NOTES #-#-#
 	- To use password-manager your active directory must be password-manager.